Gurubalan-GIT/Bank-Account-Simulation/README.md

 This is a robust software made with **Java**, **JavaFX** and **SQLite** database as backend.
 It contains all the features of banking applications with material UI and UX.
 To look at the **SQLite** database file: [Click here](src/main/resources/db).

-## Squlite 3.
+## Sqlite 3.
-To get started off, first to execute tables and SQLite commands you need to install `Squlite3`.
-Head over [here](https://www.sqlite.org/2018/sqlite-tools-win32-x86-3220000.zip) (WindowsOS) for downloading it.
-(WindowsOS).
-Then you can execute and create tables within the commandline.
+To get started off, first to execute tables and SQLite commands you need to install `Sqlite3`.
+Head over [here](https://www.sqlite.org/2018/sqlite-tools-win32-x86-3220000.zip) (WindowsOS) for downloading it.Then you can execute and create tables within the commandline.
 ### Alternative:
 The alternative GUI experience is the `Sqlite DB browser`.[Click here](http://sqlitebrowser.org/) to download.